Boat Issues May Complicate Wabanaki Campground Conversion

 DOS says it is looking into the matter to determine whether a new permit application must be submitted.
 A new application would require the campground to confirm that “no other viable alternative exists for securing boats,” and it would be subject to the approval of the Governor and Executive Council.

 An official of the state’s Consumer Protection and Antitrust Bureau said last week that it asked the applicant for additional information about the conversion plan and received a partial response.
-It said it is waiting for the remainder of the information.
+It is waiting for the remainder of the information.

 The bureau official said that local zoning and land use requirements must be met before the state will take any formal action on the application.